 Detecting out-of-distribution (OOD) samples is crucial to the safe deployment of deep learning systems in real-world applications.
 OOD detection can be considered as a special case of anomaly detection, where we are given normal class data to train robust deep learning systems that detect novel samples drawn from outside the training distribution, while at the same time accurately classifying samples into the normal classes.
 This problem exists in a wide range of tasks, such as image classification, semantic segmentation, and object detection.
 In [ECCV'22], we introduce a novel approach, named PEBAL, that learns an extra pixel-level class (i.e., outlier class) for the unknowns via abstention learning for detecting OOD pixels in semantic segmentation.
 The approach enforces a small penalty to the ML model if it abstains from classifying unknown/uncertain instances into the anomaly class; whereas a large penalty is enforced if it abstains from classifying known instances.
 The approach shows promising results in autonomous driving urban scenes and is among the best performers on different datasets of the public leaderboard for autonomous driving semantic segmentation1.
 In [ICCV'23b], we introduce an improved method over PEBAL that can effectively maintain the in-distribution segmentation accuracy, while largely enhancing the OOD detection performance.
 It is also robust to distribution shift from city-view scenes to country-view driving scenes.
+We recently tackle the OOD detection problem under long-tailed recognition (LTR) scenarios.
+The challenges would be the difficulty of preventing the misclassification of OOD samples to head classes and the misdetection of tail samples as OOD samples [AAAI'24b; NeurIPS'24b].
+Another exciting direction we are exploring in this line is to enhance the robustness of LVLMs to OOD samples [CVPR'24c].
 We are working on tackling this problem in a variety of other realistic application settings.